-Fig. 1. (left) Overview of the proposed FAST system for DNN training using variable precision BFP with stochastic rounding.
+Fig. 1: (left) Overview of the proposed FAST system for DNN training with variable precision BFP with stochastic rounding.
 A group of FP32 values are converted to a BFP group with a selected mantissa width based on the current error tolerance (see Algorithm 1). (right) FAST incrementally increases the BFP precision across both layer depths and training iterations.
-See Figure 19 on corresponding empirical data obtained via DNN training with FAST.
+See Figure 17 on corresponding empirical data obtained from FAST training of Resnet-18 on ImageNet.